go-say/say/README.md

 ### Developer friendly

-Applications using Say are verbose since metrics are printed on standard output which tremendously helps debugging.
+Applications using Say are verbose since metrics are printed to standard output which tremendously helps debugging.

 Say also has a cool API with many nice things that makes the developer's life